Robust Co-design Optimisation for Agile Fixed-Wing UAVs: INTRODUCTION

 In this work, we propose a framework for robust co-design optimisation of agile fixed-wing UAVs.
+An overview of the method is illustrated in Fig. \ref{overview}.
 Central to this approach is a nonlinear aerodynamic model that captures the dynamics across the full flight envelope required for analysing aggressive manoeuvres.
 Our bi-level co-design strategy consists of a high-level evolutionary design optimisation and a nested low-level evaluation loop that performs optimal trajectory planning and feedback stabilisation.
 We use a Linear Quadratic Regulator (LQR) for state feedback control under uncertainty due to its high computational efficiency, stability, and robustness properties \cite{anderson2007optimal}.
 The nested low-level loop decouples the trajectory optimisation from the feedback control task to handle hard state and actuator constraints more robustly in spatially-constrained tasks, and avoid numerical instabilities and discontinuities in the objective landscape.

 Drawing inspiration from Domain Randomisation, our method utilises a nominal system model to identify optimal trajectories and control gains, subsequently incorporating stochastic variations through model mismatch and external disturbances.
 Robustness is embedded directly into the co-design optimisation via a Monte Carlo ensemble of perturbed simulations for each design and trajectory configuration, with performance quantified by the aggregate cost.
 This approach ensures the discovery of robust, jointly optimal solutions within non-convex landscapes, effectively rejecting parametric uncertainty and external noise during the optimisation process.
 We benchmark the proposed framework across three agile flight tasks evaluated against a weighted time-energy cost function: (i) an obstacle avoidance mission adapted from \cite{Bergonti}, (ii) a vertical reversal task, and (iii) a spatially-constrained 180-degree hairpin.